euhoro/edi_integration/README.md

 demo - put inside an edi file - export ecton_bill and 835edi
 do smtp
-do 5tedi demo to see what is missing
+do 5tedi demo to see what is missing more samples !! - default ack - test end to end